streamingfast/firehose-docs/architecture/components/grpc-server.md

 ### Historical Data

-Firehose will use merged blocks from data storage directly for historical requests.&#x20;
+Firehose will use merged blocks from data storage directly for historical requests.

 ### Live Data

-Live blocks are received from the Relayer component.&#x20;
+Live blocks are received from the Relayer component.

 ### Relayer & Reader Coordination